rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### 6.0.0 (in-progress)
 * SDKCF-4151: **Breaking Changes:**
   - Renamed method for providing access token in `UserInfoProvider` interface class from `provideRaeToken` to `provideAccessToken`.
-  - Removed `provideRakutenId` method for Rakuten Id in `UserInfoProvider` interface class from `provideRaeToken` to `provideAccessToken`.
+  - Removed `provideRakutenId` method for Rakuten Id in `UserInfoProvider` interface class.
 Please use `provideUserId` for specific user targeting.
   - All the methods in `UserInfoProvider` class are optional for Kotlin class implementing the interface.

 ### 5.0.0 (2021-09-10)